kwngptrl/FEM-loopstudios-landing-page-main/README.md

 ```

 ...and it still shows `overflow` in Firefox!
 For the javascript code, there was not much to do except to comment out some lines where a certain feature was not being used.

+After thinking about it for a while, I did notice that some of the overflow warnings were blinking out when the element(s) that had them were visible in the window.
+If they've scrolled off up or down, and weren't visible anymore then the overflow warning would come back again.
+Is this how it should be?

 ### Useful resources